longregen/linnix/docs/onboarding.md

 **How redaction works**: Set `privacy.redact_sensitive_data = true` in `/etc/linnix/config.yaml` and pod/namespace names will be SHA-256 hashed (8-char truncated).
 Hashes are deterministic for easy correlation.

 **Where data is stored**: Incident history lives in SQLite at `/var/lib/linnix/incidents.db`.
-Feedback is logged to `/var/log/linnix/insights_feedback.json`.
+Feedback is stored in the `feedback` table within the same database.

 See [SECURITY.md](../SECURITY.md) and [docs/architecture.md](architecture.md) for full details.